Billings Montana

 DESCRIPTION

-Designed by a well known, New York architect, Henry Janeway, and built by engineers; R. J. Hardenbergh & E. H. Gagnon, for Preston and Martha Moss, this 1902 “massive” red stone, three story, English Renaissance mansion is now a very authentic historic house museum.
+Designed by a well known New York architect, Henry Janeway, and built by engineers R. J. Hardenbergh & E. H. Gagnon, for Preston and Martha Moss, this massive 1902 red stone, three story, English Renaissance mansion is now a very authentic historic house museum.
 Located on a two acre lot, Moss Mansion has twenty-eight rooms in its sixty feet square structure, and is forty-five feet tall.
+There was ample room for this large family, plus three servants.

 The mansion also has an attached solarium, where many plants and vegetables are grown.
-There was ample room for this large family, plus three servants.
-There are parlors, dining rooms, rest rooms, closets, libraries, sitting rooms, garden rooms all through the mansion.
+There are parlors, dining rooms, restrooms, closets, libraries, sitting rooms, garden rooms all through the mansion.

 The rooms all have a theme, as Martha Moss was blessed with a creative, artistic eye, and had much to say about how her home was to be decorated.

-The upkeep for this mansion must be a never-ending job.
-Several fund raisers are held during the year, such as The Historical House Tour, and Spring Festival.
-House tours are also available for $10.00, with discounts offered for Seniors, Veterans, and children.
-Tour times are Sunday, Tuesday-Friday from 1 PM-4 PM, with the last tour starting at 3 O’Clock.
+Tour times are Sunday, Tuesday-Friday from 1 PM-4 PM, with the last tour starting at 3 o’clock.
 Please remember to call for a reservation if your group consists of more than 10 people.
 Visitors are taken on an hour tour of the basement, and the first and second floors.
-The third floor, that originally was the ballroom is closed to visitors as it is being used as offices and storage areas.
+The third floor, which originally was a ballroom, is closed to visitors as it is being used as offices and storage areas.

 HISTORY

 In 1863, Preston B. Moss was born in Paris, Missouri, during the middle of the Civil War.
-He went to public schools, but attended Kemper Military Academy in Booneville, MO for his high school / junior college years.
-Preston then went to Harvard College for a year, but finished his education at Eastman Business College, in Poughkeepsie, New York.
+He went to public schools, but attended Kemper Military Academy in Booneville, MO. for his high school / junior college years.
+He then went to Harvard College for a year, but finished his education at Eastman Business College, in Poughkeepsie, New York.

 After learning the banking business from his father while working for his father’s bank, Preston started his business career by buying a string of lumber yards.
 Preston met the love of his life, Martha Woodson Jackson, who was a college educated woman, gifted in music and art.
 In Paris, MO, Preston and Martha were married on June 5, 1889.
-First child, son Woodson Jackson Moss, was born in Paris, MO, on April 17, 1890.
-Second child, daughter Kula, was also born in Paris, MO, on December 29, 1891.
+Their first child, son Woodson Jackson Moss, was born in Paris, MO, on April 17, 1890.
+Their second child, daughter Kula, was also born in Paris, MO., on December 29, 1891.
+Three more children came along: Preston, David and Virginia.
+Except for Virginia who died of disease at age of six, the rest of the children grew up to be stellar citizens.

 In 1892, the Moss family moved to the up and coming railroad town of Billings, Montana, where Preston became a mover and a shaker.
-Preston was very gifted in the investment field.
+He was very gifted in the investment field.
 He not only developed the economy, but was a model leader and citizen.
 Mr. Moss became a prominent, investment banker in Billings, and did a lot to bring jobs and modern conveniences to this dusty western town.
 He started the first dial telephone company, founded a newspaper that was a forerunner of the Billings Gazette, and started a central heating plant and the Billings Utility Company.

 In association with H. W. Rowley, Mr. Moss developed the Billings Light and Water Power Company, and the Northern Hotel.
-Preston Moss also assisted other prominent local citizens, such as I. D. O’Donnell, in development of local irrigation, the Sugar Factory, and the Billings Polytechnic Institute; (now Rocky Mountain College).
+Preston Moss also assisted other prominent local citizens, such as I. D. O’Donnell, in development of local irrigation, the Sugar Factory, and the Billings Polytechnic Institute (now Rocky Mountain College).
 Preston also started a toothpaste factory using bentonite, and a meat packing plant.

 Perhaps Preston needed a meat-packing plant in Billings, due to his own ranching interests.
 In the early 1900s, Preston Moss and T. A. Snidow “ran 80,000 head of sheep, bearing the Moss-Snidow brand and several thousand head of cattle.”